roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

 **Common annotations used to configure SLB instances**

--   Create a public SLB instance
+-   Create a public-facing SLB instance

     ```
     apiVersion: v1